 Water occasionally, while the root system becomes established.
 Increase the frequency during the hot summer months.

-Like many is the genus Echeveria this variety is drought tolerant.
+Like many in the genus Echeveria this variety is drought tolerant.

 Do not overfeed.
-When feeding use a balanced fertilizer on a weekly basis.
+When feeding use a balanced diluted liquid fertilizer on a weekly basis.